 I will listen and respond to you carefully, reliably, and without prejudice in order to help you make sense of your thoughts, feelings, and relationships.

 As well as my clinical training, which is psychoanalytic, my previous career teaching philosophy and literature has given me an interest in the social, economic and cultural contexts of the self, and a belief in the ethical and creative potential of psychotherapy.

 Get in touch to arrange a consultation where you can tell me about your situation and what you're looking for, and we'll think together about how I can help you.
-I work from consulting rooms in central and east London, and also online and on the phone.
+I work from consulting rooms in east London.
 A consultation is free, confidential, and without obligation.

 Training, qualifications & experience

-- Postgraduate diploma in Psychodynamic Counselling and Psychotherapy from Birkbeck, University of London
+- Currently studying: MSc Psychodynamic Counselling and Psychotherapy, Birkbeck, University of London

 - Masters degrees in Philosophy and Linguistics

 - Candidate member of the British Psychoanalytical Society.

 - Clinical experience working for charities, the NHS, and the London Clinic of Psychoanalysis.

 British Association for Counselling & Psychotherapy